musairul/blog/_posts/2024-11-11-the-hackiest-hackathon-ever.md

 Its morning, everyone was awake again and we had some sort of complete app.
 Right?
 Wrong.
 All of a sudden, the OpenAI API stopped working.
 WTH???
 This was literally the worst time for this to happen.

 Fine, forget the AI features.
-We realised in the morning that we qualify for literally any of the challenges set by the sponsors, or even the main theme of the hackthon.
+We realised in the morning that we dont qualify for literally any of the challenges set by the sponsors, or even the main theme of the hackthon.
 So thats what we tried to do.

 I integrated Auth0 into the app while my teammate tried to integrate Firebase as a backend.
 We realised Firebase also has auth, so I deleted Auth0 from the app and focused on Firebase.
 Except firebase is the worst product I have ever used (as expected for a Google product).
 So we never ended up getting that to work.
 Whatever, we still have some sort of an app to show, and we can waffle about how it fits with "travelling through time".
 Something about "fossils being old and organic time capsules".
 Yeah, that sounds good.